-- 88. Additional savings of [x] million euro in the period 2014-2020 should be ensured through reforms of the staff regulation.
-The development in costs for pensions will also be addressed in the reform of the staff regulation. - 89.
-Additional savings of [x] million euro in the period 2014-2020 should be ensured in total nonstaff expenditure. - 90.
-The savings referred to in paragraphs 87, 88, and 89 shall be made binding through their insertion into the Inter Institutional Agreement on budgetary discipline and sound financial management.
+- [x] million euro in the period 2014-2020 should be ensured through reforms of the staff regulation.
+The development in costs for pensions will also be addressed in the reform of the staff regulation. - [x] million euro in the period 2014-2020 should be ensured in total non-staff expenditure.